 4. Using the same colour everywhere

 Whitewash walls in an art gallery serve a purpose: standing down in deference to the colourful beauties on the wall.
 But our own living spaces deserve a good dose of colour variation.

 Even if it’s just a single deep-blue pillow amid a sea of neutral beige, adding a little pop of colour will spice up any room in a snap.

-Few things personalize a space like the things you choose for the walls.
-But hanging stuff can be tricky.
+Few things personalise a space like the things you choose for the walls.
+But hanging wall art can be tricky.
 The first step is to figure out the correct hanging height.
-Hang your art at the average person’s height -- roughly 57 inches from the floor -- so most eyes can look straight and see it comfortably.
+Hang your art at the average person’s eye level so most eyes can look straight and see it comfortably.

 Maybe you've found the prints or photos that you love, but aren't sure how to frame them to fit your room's style.
 Unless you're really good with mix and match looks, keep it simple and pick one style or frame colour for all.
 A streamlined look takes the guesswork out of the design and allows the viewer to focus on the art itself.

 7. Making everything look perfect

 So you've pored over the magazines, done your shopping, and put together a room that should technically be stunning -- but, well, it's not.
 What's missing?
 Maybe a little bit of you?
 Add a few pieces that have a warm backstory, stack beloved books on the coffee table, or layer in some photos of the people you love.